 The University of North Carolina at Chapel Hill is a top choice for students who are interested in pursuing a major in Mathematical Statistics and Probability.
 Students can study up to a Masters degree at the school.
-The University of North Carolina at Chapel Hill awards around 8 Doctors degree research scholarships to those majoring in Mathematical Statistics and Probability per year.
-However, the University of California-Santa Cruz and George Mason University are also options to consider.
+The University of North Carolina at Chapel Hill awards around 10 Doctors degree research scholarships to those majoring in Mathematical Statistics and Probability per year.
+However, Harrisburg University of Science and Technology and George Mason University are also options to consider.
 Take a look at the college options in the table below.

 Some top jobs related to Mathematical Statistics and Probability, include Statisticians and Actuaries, both of which are in high demand.
 Yet there are higher paying jobs, like Mathematicians. the most available position for Mathematical Statistics and Probability majors is Mathematical Science Teachers, Postsecondary.